 If you have suffered an injury as a result of a defective product, you may have certain questions in mind regarding the responsibilities of the manufacturer and whether you are eligible to make a claim * against them.
-On this page you will find some general guidance relating product liability and the criteria for making a claim *.
+On this page, you will find some general guidance relating to product liability and the criteria for making a claim *.

 Instigating a Product Liability Claim